Jman012/Wasserflug-tvOS/README.md

 ### Implemented Floatplane Features
 ✅ Floatplane Login (and with 2FA)
-❌ Login via LTT Forum
+- Login via LTT Forum/Discord: See FAQ
-❌ Login via Discord
 ✅ Aggregated home screem
 ✅ Creator screens with proper branding (banner image, profile picture, "About" information)
 ✅ Search a creator for videos